Accounting

 March 31 | Intercompany payable | £2,000 |

-4. Timing Differences
+4. Timing differences

-5. Batched Payments
+5. Batched payments

-The AP sub-ledger shows $640,000.
+The AP sub-ledger shows 640,000.
 The AP control account in the GL shows $655,000.
-The $15,000 difference is not an operational transaction.
-It is a manual journal entry that someone posted directly to the AP control account to record a month-end accrual, bypassing the AP sub-ledger entirely.
-The sub-ledger has no record of it because the entry never went through the normal invoice workflow.
+The 15,000 difference is a manual journal entry posted directly to the AP control account to record a month-end accrual, bypassing the sub-ledger entirely.
+The reconciler is not looking for a missing transaction.
+They are looking for an entry that exists in one system but was never supposed to flow through the other.
+A controller reviewing this file will usually care less that the balance ties than why it needed a manual workaround in the first place.

 Standard support documentation by reconciliation type